supertriodo/Arena-Tracker/Readme/More.md

 * When picking hero, show your personal winrates and arena runs for each hero, along with HSReplay global ones.

 ![DraftHeroesWR](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/DraftHeroesWR.png)
 * Replay your matches after or during the game.
-AT's unique replay system let you see each turn in one simple window so you can go quickly through different turns and review the whole game in a matter of seconds.
+AT's unique replay system lets you see each turn in one simple window so you can go quickly through different turns and review the whole game in a matter of seconds.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/replay-tab)

 ![Replay](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/replay.png)
 * Plan your turn beforehand.
 Use the advanced replay tab to organize your thoughts before making a move in Hearthstone.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/replay-tab#planning)